 Losing weight fast is a relative idea.
 It would be best if you did not lose weight so fast that you risk losing muscle mass in the process, not so slow that it takes you forever to get visible results when you can do it quicker.

 Also, by weight, you need to focus your attention on actual fat tissue, not generic weight (fat and water).

-There is a great deal of talk about the best way to shed those unwanted extra pounds fast and effectively, some ideas are good but overly complicated and unpractical to implement (like bodybuilders’ style 6 small meals a day), others are just hype preying on people’s need to shed extra weight at any cost.
+A great deal of talk about the best way to shed those unwanted extra pounds fast and effectively.
+Some ideas are good but complicated and unpractical to implement.
+Others are just hype preying on people’s need to shed excess weight at any cost.

 As often as it happens in life, simplicity turns out to be your best friend, making nonsense of all the extra data and unnecessary complications that create more problems and aggravations than the ones they are supposed to cure.

-Keep it basic and simple and stay to the core of body physiology and you are on the right track to crack the code of the effective and comparatively fast fat burning process.
+Keep it basic and simple and stay to the core of body physiology, and you are on the right track to crack the code of the practical and comparatively fast fat-burning process.

 1 – Keep Insulin levels low.